Yasutomo Nagai

 Yasutomo Nagai (永井 康友, Nagai Yasutomo) (October 29, 1965 – September 12, 1995) was a motorcycle road racer, born in Koshigaya, Japan.

+Early life

+Nagai was born in Koshigaya, Saitama, Japan on 29 October 1965.

 Career

-Nagai raced in Japan's All-Japan Road Racing Championship for many years, spending seven of them with Yamaha Motor Company.
+Nagai raced in Japan's All-Japan Road Racing Championship for many years, spending seven of them in the late 80s and early 90s racing with the Yamaha Motor Company World Team.
 He was also a member of the 1994 Bol d'Or winning Yamaha France team, with Dominique and Christian Sarron.